tarantool/doc/doc/reference/reference_rock/vshard/vshard_storage.rst

 ..  _storage_api-info:

-..  function:: vshard.storage.info()
+..  function:: vshard.storage.info({options})

-    Return information about the storage instance in the following format:
+    Return information about the storage instance.
+Since vshard v.0.1.22, the function also accepts options, which can be used to get additional information.

+    :param options:

+       *    ``with_services`` — a bool value.
+If set to ``true``, the function returns information about the background services (such as garbage collector, rebalancer, recovery, or applier of the routes) that are working on the current instance.
+See :ref:`vshard.router.info <router_api-info>` for detailed reference.

+    **Example:**

     ..  code-block:: tarantoolsession